bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Cloudy
+- Partly Cloudy
-- 81% humidity
+- 84% humidity
 - 6 mph wind
-- 100% cloud cover
+- 66% cloud cover
 - 23 AQI 🟩
 - 0.19 inches of snow and 0.1 inches of rain expected in the next 72 hours